-13 classic holiday films to watch with their modern Christmas counterparts
+13 classic Christmas films to watch with their modern counterparts

 It’s the most wonderful time of the year — the time when you try to squeeze as many holiday movies into 25 days as is humanly possible.